Code-Institute-Submissions/Interactive-Frontend-Development-milestone-Project-17/README.md

 #### Images
 - The We Support Local logo was created using [Canva](https://www.canva.com/).
-- All imagery for the site was sourced from Canva](https://www.canva.com/).
+- All imagery for the site was sourced from [Canva](https://www.canva.com/).

 ### Code
-- Code for the photo grid was taken from this [W3Schools](https://www.w3schools.com/howto/howto_css_flip_card.asp) post.
+- Code for the photo grid was taken from this [W3Schools](https://www.w3schools.com/howto/howto_css_image_grid_responsive.asp) post.
-- Box shadow codes were generated at [CSS matic | box-shadow](https://cssmatic.com/box-shadow).
+- Google maps impmelentation was supported but the [Goole Maps Places API Documentation](https://developers.google.com/places/web-service/overview)
-- Code for google maps work
+- Code for the radio buttons input for the goodle maps type was from [StactOverflow](https://stackoverflow.com/questions/41970336/update-marker-and-place-types-using-radio-button-google-place);
+- Elements and layout for the site was taken from [Bootstrap](https://startbootstrap.com/snippets/)

 ### Acknowledgements